SAP-samples/event-driven-integrations-codejam/exercises/draft/XX-dynamic-message-routing/README.md

 ## What is CloudEvents?

 Today's system landscapes are very complex and we need to deal with many systems communicating with each other, ideally as close to real-time as possible.
 Nowadays, a system can publish events to notify other systems of the changes happening within the objects of their system.
-Given that we are talking of many systems, ideally, there will be a common way of describing the data produced by these systems.
+Given that we are talking of many systems, ideally there will be a common way of describing the data produced by these systems.
 The CloudEvents specification can help us with this.
 We can leverage it to provide a consistent way for how our systems can communicate with others about these events.

 As mentioned on the [CloudEvents website](https://CloudEvents.io/).....
 CloudEvents is a specification for describing event data in a common way.
 It's goal is to simplify event declaration and delivery across services, platforms and beyond!
 The specification is now under the [Cloud Native Computing Foundation](https://cncf.io/).